5 Quick SEO Tips to Boost Your Website’s Organic Traffic

 1. Popularity: External Links are considered as a more stable metric for the popularity of the web page, which also happens to be the more easily measurable metric.

 2. Relevancy: External Links from third party websites imply relevancy for a web page content that is extremely valuable for major search engines.

-● The amount of domains that link to the link destination page
+- The number of domains that link to the link destination page.

 Here we have listed some more definitive and useful tips which are widely used to optimise web page anchor text without overdoing the process which might result into being penalised by Google:

 Anchor texts only bear favourable result, when those are mapped out and used in the most suitable content pertinent way.
 The more relevant the target anchor text keyword is to the web page content or article, the better it will rank in SERP.

 Although there is no universal rule on how to optimise anchor text the best practice is: